Eluinhost/teamspeak-group-toggle/README.md

-      "channelId": 1,                 // the ID of the channel to watch "groupIds": [1],                // the IDs of the groups to toggle "kickMessage": "Group toggled"  // the kick message when toggling the group }
+      "channelId": 1,                 // the ID of the channel to watch "groupIds": [1],                // the IDs of the groups to toggle "kickMessage": "Group toggled"  // the kick message when toggling the group "allowedGroupIds": []           // list of allowed groups ids to use the channel, empty array for all groups }